Yair Qedar: Career

 In 2015, Qedar released The Awakener, the story of Yosef Haim Brenner, and Zelda - A Simple Woman, on the life and work of the poet Zelda Mishkovsky.
 The Awakener was an official selection at the 2015 Docaviv International Documentary Film Festival while Zelda, A Simple Woman was an official selection at the 2015 Jerusalem Film Festival, where it won the Jewish Experience Award, the Jewish International Film Festival, and the Warsaw Jewish Film Festival.
 It also won the Lia van Leer Award for Films about Jewish Heritage.
 The films were sponsored by the Israeli Film Service, The Avi Chai Foundation, Channel 1 and The Makor Foundation.

 From 2015 to 2017, Qedar collaborated with actor Ilan Peled, co-directing and producing the mockumentary mini-series Vanished, about the marginalization and discrimination of female artists in Israel.
-The serie's first film, Lilian (about a fictional poet), was screened at the 2016 Haifa Film Festival, where it won the first prize in the documentary competition, the Rozalia Katz Award for Best Documentary Film.
+The series' first film, Lilian (about a fictional poet), was screened at the 2016 Haifa Film Festival, where it won the first prize in the documentary competition, the Rozalia Katz Award for Best Documentary Film.
 The move was criticized, and many called for the film's disqualification, claiming it did not meet the criteria of the genre.
 However, the festival management refused to do so.
 In 2017, it was nominated for an Ophir Award.
 The nomination was controversial, as the film deals with a fictional character.
 Gidi Orsher, a member of the board of the Film Academy, told Haaretz that in his eyes the film was not a documentary in any way, saying "If it misses like a duck and measures like a duck and it tastes like a duck - then it's probably a duck.
 For a movie to be documentary it has to be about real and uninvented characters.
 You can make a documentary about Superman but you can not determine that Superman is a real character."
-The serie's second film, Yona, followed a Yemenite dancer, and was an official selection at the 2016 Jerusalem Jewish Film Festival.
-The serie's final film, Bebe, about fictional transgender actress, was an official selection of the 2017 Tel Aviv International LGBTQ+ Film Festival.
+The series' second film, Yona, followed a Yemenite dancer, and was an official selection at the 2016 Jerusalem Jewish Film Festival.
+The series' final film, Bebe, about fictional transgender actress, was an official selection of the 2017 Tel Aviv International LGBTQ+ Film Festival.

 In 2018, Qedar released Vogel Lost Vogel, a film documenting the life and work of David Fogel.
-It received was screened at the Haifa Film Festival, where it received a special mention.
+It was screened at the Haifa Film Festival, where it received a special mention.